How do I monitor a Campaign using Siteimprove?

 We will use the example above to describe how to monitor a campaign using Siteimprove.

-Let’s say your organization sends an email newsletter each month linking to the special offers page on the website.
+Let’s say your organization runs a Google Ad to the special offers page on the website for a month.

 In the coming month (July) you especially want customers to click on the ‘T-Shirt’ offer.